 Who's Who in American Art, N51.W6 (current vol. in Reference) (if AMERICAN; or online: Who's Who on the Web, select Who's Who in American Art), or Who Was Who in American Art, 1564-1975 : 400 years of artists in America, Reference N6505.W48 1999 (3 vols.), and Who's Who in Art (for Great Britain), N40.W62 (current vol. in Reference)

-"Thieme Becker," Ref N40.T4 1992 (Allgemeines Lexikon der bildenden Kunstler, 37 vols.); "Vollmer," Ref N40.T4 V8 (Allgemeines Lexikon der bildenden Kunstler, 6 vols., for 20th century); Allgemeines Künstlerlexikon (AKL), Ref N40 .A44; Allgemeines Kunstlerlexikon: bio-bibliographischer Index A-Z, Ref N40.A437 1999; Allgemeines Künstlerlexikon bio-bibliographischer Index nach Berufen (by profession), Ref N40.A363 2002; Künstlerlexikon der Antike, Ref N5333 .K867 2001; and online: Allgemeines Kunstlerlexikon (for ancient and classical art).
-Allgemeines Kunstlerlexikon is also online.
-NOTE: this database has been superceded by a new one known as Artists of the World (AOW).
-We are in the midst of setting AOW up at Princeton.
+"Thieme Becker," N40.T4 1992 (Allgemeines Lexikon der bildenden Kunstler, 37 vols.); "Vollmer," N40.T4 V8 (Allgemeines Lexikon der bildenden Kunstler, 6 vols., for 20th century); Allgemeines Künstlerlexikon (AKL), N40 .A44; Allgemeines Kunstlerlexikon: bio-bibliographischer Index A-Z, N40.A437 1999; Allgemeines Künstlerlexikon bio-bibliographischer Index nach Berufen (by profession), N40.A363 2002; Künstlerlexikon der Antike (for ancient and classical art), N5333 .K867 2001.
+Allgemeines Kunstlerlexikon was also online but has now been superceded by a new online resource known as Artists of the World (AOW).
+AOW should include much if not all of the content from the above print reference sources.

 Benezit, N40.B4713 2006 (and online via Oxford Art Online).